-Computer Science will give you a good knowledge of Computing and ICT.
-Students can go on to study Computer Science AS-Level and A-Level courses.
+Computer Science will give you a good knowledge of Computing and ICT as well as supporting elements of the Engineering industry.
+Students can go on to study Level 3 Computer Science/ICT courses such as A-Level Computer Science or BTEC ICT.

-Future careers opportunities could include game design and development, software engineering, and ICT based jobs, as well as complementing other areas such as Mathematics and Business sectors.
+Future careers opportunities could include Game design, software engineering, and ICT based jobs, as well as complementing other areas such as Mathematics and Business.